JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 - You can install packages using [npmjs.com](http://npmjs.com)
 - You've both of 'em Node.js and NPM already installed.
 - You are okay with using some CLI sometimes.
-- It's good to know some ES6 or ES7 beforehand but not required.
+- It's good to know some ES2015 beforehand but not required.

 ### Following along the code